 Meaning

-In the quote “I watch too much cable, I admit.
+“I watch too much cable, I admit.
 Day after day it gets frustrating.
-Yesterday I watched as someone called legislation to prevent teacher layoffs a bailout – but I know that’s not a view held by many, nor were the views I was frustrated about.,” the emphasis is on life.
-It highlights the thought that life rarely follows a perfect plan while implying that unexpected events often teach us.
+Yesterday I watched as someone called legislation to prevent teacher layoffs a bailout – but I know that’s not a view held by many, nor were the views I was frustrated about.” presents a viewpoint centered on life.
+It implies that life rarely follows a perfect plan and encourages us to remember that the present moment deserves attention.

 Theme